DV

 Overview

-VGT and VUG are both Vanguard equity ETFs launched the same day in 2004, but they track different market segments.
-VGT focuses exclusively on information technology stocks across the U.S. market cap spectrum, while VUG targets large-cap growth companies across all sectors.
-The key distinction: VGT is a concentrated sector play; VUG is a broad growth-tilted fund that happens to have significant tech exposure within a diversified portfolio.
+VGT and VUG are both Vanguard equity ETFs launched the same day, but they slice the U.S. growth universe differently.
+VGT focuses exclusively on information technology stocks across the market cap spectrum, while VUG tracks the broader CRSP US Large Cap Growth Index—which includes technology but also healthcare, financials, consumer discretionary, and other growth-oriented sectors.
+The key distinction: VGT is a concentrated sector bet; VUG is a diversified large-cap growth fund.

 How they differ